Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Relative to Arkansas, our data show that Fayetteville's latest annual appreciation rate is higher than 80% of the other cities and towns in Arkansas.
+Relative to Arkansas, our data show that Fayetteville's latest annual appreciation rate is lower than 70% of the other cities and towns in Arkansas.